aponsero/Resistome_AssemblyBased_Snakemake/README.md

 Below is the overview of the steps included in the pipeline.
 The pipeline requires reads after quality control and trimming.
 The pipeline include 4 steps :
-* Assembly of the reads into contigs using Megahit vXXX
+* Assembly of the reads into contigs using Megahit v1.2.9
-* Open reading frame prediction using Prodigal vXXX
+* Open reading frame prediction using Prodigal v2.6.3
-* Taxonomy annotation of the contigs using Diamond vXXX
+* Taxonomy annotation of the contigs using Diamond v2.1.6 against the NCBI nr database
-* Resistome annotation of the contigs using Abricate vXXX against the XXX database
+* Resistome annotation of the contigs using Abricate v1.0.1 against the CARD database
-* Mobilome annotation of the contigs using Diamond vXXX against the XXX database
+* Mobilome annotation of the contigs using Diamond v2.1.6 against the MobileOG database

 ```mermaid
 graph LR